matt-wilder/patent-data/README.md

 Supplementary tables and figures for _Can we afford to be more like Scandinavians?_ can be found in the .PDF file above.
 Replication code can be found in the .R files.
 Data tables can be found in the .csv files.

-<b> ** Important update ** </b></n>

-Sept 21 2021: I have detected some misattributed patents in the cited_patents_network_data.csv file and am working to rectify them.
-Please get in touch if you would like to use this dataset, as estimates will be affected by these data errors.

 Check back for updates.
 Report broken links to matt@mattwilder.net